-The Great Bear Rainforest covers 6.4 million hectares (15.8 million acres) along the British Columbia’s (B.C.’s) Pacific Coast – an area almost the size of Ireland.
-With one quarter of the world’s coastal temperate rainforest, it offers breathtaking scenery and unparalleled recreational opportunities that draw visitors from around the globe.
+The Great Bear Rainforest covers 6.4 million hectares (15.8 million acres) along BC’s Pacific Coast—an area almost the size of Ireland.
+With one-quarter of the world’s coastal temperate rainforest, it offers breathtaking scenery and unparalleled recreational opportunities that draw visitors from around the globe.
 Its productive forest and marine resources support local communities and economies.